 Saffron Almond Rice Pilaf

-Bring vegetable broth to a boil.
-Turn off heat, add saffron, salt and pepper then set aside.
+- In a large saucepan over medium high heat, bring the vegetable broth to a boil.
+Turn off the heat and add the saffron, salt and pepper; set aside.

-Remove rice from heat and stir in red pepper, black olives, almonds, and parsley.
+- Remove the rice from the heat and stir in the red pepper, black olives, almonds, and parsley.
 Serve immediately.